 Clearly, Pinot noir is a risky (and more expensive) proposition for the winegrower, the winemaker, and the wine drinker.
 But it is precisely this high-stakes gamble that makes pinot noir all the more alluring and rewarding.

-The prime drinkability period of Pinot noir generally spans from two to eight years, the difference depending on differences between wine regions and varying vintage conditions.
+The prime drinkability period of Pinot noir generally spans from two to eight years, the range depending on differences between wine regions and varying vintage conditions.
 The overall taste of Pinot noir is very susceptible to variables in the production process, leading to a wide range of flavors, textures, and impressions that often confuse tasters.
 In the broadest of definitions, Pinot noir possesses a light to medium body with an aroma resembling black cherry, raspberry, or plum.
 Pinot drinkers are warned not to be dissuaded by the lighter color, as the flavors often times are much bolder and profound than the color leads on.
 As Jancis Robinson declares, the grape is “capable of producing divinely scented, gorgeously fruity expressions.
-The flavours found in young red burgundies include raspberries, strawberries, cherries and violets; with time these evolve into a bouquet often reminiscent of game, licorice and autumnal undergrowth.”
+The flavours found in young red burgundies include raspberries, strawberries, cherries and violets; with time these evolve into a bouquet often reminiscent of game, licorice, and autumnal undergrowth.”
 These deliciously earthy aromas and the silky texture of Pinot create the sensual reputation for which Pinot noir is best known.

 Pinot noir is almost always made as a single varietal, rarely blended.
 One of the grape's great features is its ability to make on its own a complex and complete wine.
 When mixed with other varieties it often regresses to a point that it can barely be perceived.
 There are some exceptions to this guideline, particularly successful incorporations with Champagne and certain other sparkling wines.